An easy guide on dying eggs with onion skins, flowers and herbs!

 Ferns, dill and lucky charms are my favorites, especially because with the lucky charms you can do hearts and butterflies as well.

-Very important to keep in mind and soak the onion skins for a few hours or overnight, to obtain that beautiful rich color.
+Remember to soak the onion skins for a few hours or overnight, to obtain that beautiful rich color.
 You can choose to soak the prepared eggs with them to start the coloring process, or just add them to boiling colored water.

-As you experiment with homemade Easter Eggs making, you will figure out your ideal process to accomplish your favorite Easter eggs.
+As you experiment with homemade Easter Eggs making, you will figure out your ideal process to accomplish your favorite colors.

 - 1 dozen organic eggs

-- 3 c red onion skins or mixed with yellow, packed
+- 3 c yellow onion skins mixed with red skins (packed)

 - 2 tsp white vinegar